Yamaha

 These buttons open retailer search results and may include affiliate tracking where available.
 Stock and listing status can change without notice.

-The PSR-EW425 scores higher in Beginner and Night Practice and Touch Reality, while the PSR-EW320 edges ahead in Portability and Value.
-Choose the PSR-EW425 if you prioritize beginner-friendly features.
+The PSR-EW425 scores higher in beginner support, quiet practice and piano-like touch, while the PSR-EW320 is stronger in portability and value for money.
+Choose the PSR-EW425 if beginner-friendly features matters most.

 Read more →A console digital piano is the closest thing to an acoustic upright you'll find without tuning and hammers.
 With a fixed cabinet, built-in three-pedal unit, and speakers voiced for the room, it behaves like a piece of furniture first and an instrument second.
 This guide explains what separates a great console from a middling one, which features actually matter at home, and which models deliver the best balance of touch, tone, and craftsmanship.